maritaca-ai/maritalk-api/documentation/docs/en/introduction.md

 ---
 ## Performance

 Thanks to our specialized training, our models offer superior quality at a lower cost compared to the competition.
-Check below the comparison of the quality of Sabiá-3 (our most advanced model), measured by performance in 64 Brazilian Exams (such as ENEM, Enade, Revalida, OAB, UNICAMP, USP, among others), in relation to the price:
+Check below the comparison of the quality of Sabiá-3 (our most advanced model), measured by performance in 52 Brazilian Exams (such as ENEM, Enade, Revalida, OAB, ENAM, CPNU, UNICAMP, USP, among others), in relation to the price:

 <div id="graph-container" style={{ width: '100%', maxWidth: '100%', overflow: 'hidden', position: 'relative' }}>
   <iframe